xixogo5105/uiptv/CSS_APPLICATION_GUIDE.md

 2. Upload a dark CSS file
 3. Save settings

-UIPTV stores both CSS files in the `ThemeCssOverride` database table and applies them directly as in-memory stylesheet URLs (no filesystem write).
+UIPTV stores both CSS files in the `ThemeCssOverride` database table and applies the selected one directly as an in-memory stylesheet URL (no filesystem write).

 If an override is cleared, UIPTV falls back to built-in resource CSS.